eXpOSNitc/expos-docs/docs/roadmap/stage-09.md

 store the SP values of the two stacks.
 This is because the SP register of the machine can store only one value.

-eXpOS requires you to maintain a <a href="os_design-files/process_table.html" target="_blank">
-Process Table </a>,where data such as value of the kernel stack pointer, user stack pointer etc. pertaining to each process is stored.
+eXpOS requires you to maintain a [Process Table](../os-design/process-table.md),where data such as value of the kernel stack pointer, user stack pointer etc. pertaining to each process is stored.